WHAT IS LITTLE EGYPT?

 If you would like to donate, please click any of the DONATE buttons on the page.
 You’ll be redirected to the AFI Thesis Film donation portal.

-Please select the amount you’d like to contribute and make sure to choose “LITTLE EGYPT” You will then be prompted to enter your billing information.
+Please select the amount you’d like to contribute and make sure to choose “LITTLE EGYPT”.
+You will then be prompted to enter your billing information.

 If you work at a mid-sized or larger company, you may be eligible for matching grants.
-Since THE AMERICAN FILM INSTITUTE is a nonprofit organization, some corperations match the donations made by their employees.
+Since the AMERICAN FILM INSTITUTE is a nonprofit organization, some corperations match the donations made by their employees.
 If you are unsure if your company qualifies for matching grants, you can reach out to your HR department to see if your donation is eligible for matching grants, which could potentially double or triple your contribution and is also tax-deductible.

 For any additional questions, please contact yhuang1@afi.edu